Complexity of $C_k$-coloring in hereditary classes of graphs: Introduction

 \begin{restatable}{theorem}{thmpolynomial} Let $k\geq 9$ or $k=5$ or $7$, and let $(G,L)$ be an instance of \lcol{C_k} where $G$ is a $P_9$-free graph of order $n$.
 Then one can determine in $O(n^{12k+3})$ time if $(G,L)$ is $C_k$-colorable, and find a $C_k$-coloring of $(G,L)$ if one exists. \end{restatable} The algorithm is described in detail in Section \ref{sec:poly}.
 It builds on the recent work on \col{3} $P_7$-free graphs~\cite{BCMSSZ17}.
 The high-level idea of the algorithm is the following: First, we partition the graph into a so-called {\em layer structure} and guess the colors of a constant number of vertices.
 This precoloring propagates to other vertices, reducing their lists.
 We keep guessing the colors of other vertices, transforming the input instance $(G,L)$ into a set of $n^{O(k)}$ subinstances, such that both the following conditions are satisfied: \begin{enumerate}[(i)] \item $(G,L)$ admits a $C_k$-coloring if and only if one of these subinstances admits a $C_k$-coloring; \item each subinstance can be solved in polynomial time by a reduction to \sat{2}. \end{enumerate}

-In Section \ref{sec:polyimp}, we show that the above algorithm can be improved such that it remains polynomial when $k$ is an input (i.e., the problem is \emph{fixed-parameter tractable} with respect to the parameter $k$).
+In Section \ref{sec:polyimp}, we show that the above algorithm can be improved such that it remains polynomial when $k$ is part of the input.
 In particular, we prove the following theorem. \begin{restatable}{theorem}{thmimprove} Let $k\geq 9$ or $k=5$ or $7$, and let $(G,L)$ be an instance of \lcol{C_k} where $G$ is a $P_9$-free graph of order $n$.
-Then one can determine in $O(n^{111})$ time if $(G, L)$ is colorable, and find such a $C_k$-coloring if one exists. \end{restatable} In Section \ref{sec:NPc}, we study the complexity of variants of \col{H} in $F$-free graphs and prove the following theorem. \begin{restatable}{theorem}{thmhard} Let $F$ be a connected graph.
+Then one can determine in $O(k \cdot n^{111})$ time if $(G, L)$ is colorable, and find such a $C_k$-coloring if one exists. \end{restatable} In Section \ref{sec:NPc}, we study the complexity of variants of \col{H} in $F$-free graphs and prove the following theorem. \begin{restatable}{theorem}{thmhard} Let $F$ be a connected graph.
 If $F$ is not a subgraph of a subdivided claw, then for every odd $k \geq 5$ the \ext{C_k} problem is NP-complete for $F$-free graphs. \end{restatable}

-We prove the theorem in several steps, analyzing the possible structure of $F$ and trimming the hard cases.
+We prove the theorem in several steps, each dealing with certain class of ``hard'' graphs $F$.
 In most cases, we actually prove hardness for the more restricted \col{C_k} problem.

 Then we turn our attention to \lcol{C_k} in $F$-free graphs, when $k$ is even.
 It is known that for general graphs this problem is polynomial time solvable for $k=4$, and NP-complete for every $k \geq 6$~\cite{DBLP:journals/combinatorica/FederHH99}.
 We prove the following analogue of \autoref{thm:main-hardness}.